 Based on Korean law, it’s your responsibility as a developer to get consent from Korean users when collecting location information or providing location-based services.

 Additional required account information for developers in Korea

 To comply with Korean law, developers in Korea distributing apps on Google Play need to provide additional information through the Play Console.

-If you’re a developer based in Korea, here’s the additional information you need to add to your Account Details page.
-This information is required so users can contact you with questions about your product.
+If you’re a developer based in Korea, here’s the additional information that you need to add to your Account Details page.
+This information is required so that users can contact you with questions about your product.

 - Businesses: Contact address and phone number